-Aditya Birla Sun Life Low Duration fund seeks to invest in a diversified portfolio high credit quality debt & money market instruments of short maturities.Here are the scheme details:
+Aditya Birla Sun Life Low Duration fund seeks to invest in a diversified portfolio of debt and money market instruments of short maturities.Here are the scheme details:

-UTI Treasury Advantage Fund is a low duration fund which invests in quality debt and money market instruments to provide reasonable returns with low volatility over the short-term.
+UTI Treasury Advantage Fund is a low-duration fund which invests in quality debt and money market instruments to provide reasonable returns with relatively low volatility over the short-term.
 The portfolio duration of the fund is generally around 6 to 12 months which provides a high degree of liquidity.
 Here are the scheme details:

-Tata Money Market Fund is a viable alternative to liquid fund investors who are keen to invest in safer short term money market instruments.
-The scheme primarily invests in money market instruments.
+Tata Money Market Fund could be a viable alternative to liquid fund investors who are keen to invest in relatively safer short-term money market instruments.
+This scheme primarily invests in money market instruments.
 Let’s look into the scheme details:

 A debt mutual fund invests in fixed-income generating securities such as government securities, corporate bonds, commercial papers, debentures, treasury bills, and money market instruments.
 These instruments are bought at a specific price and sold later at a margin.
 The difference that lies between the cost price and the selling price determines the appreciation or depreciation in the NAV (Net Asset Value) of the debt fund.

 Debt securities carry a credit rating allowing investors to evaluate the chances of default by the issuer.
 Fund managers use these credit ratings to choose debt instruments.
 The underlying instruments generate periodic interests, which makes this investment option almost similar to fixed deposit schemes of banks.